 What this entails is a building design that is simple in form without excessive jogs, bump-outs, non-90 degree angles, and where the envelope openings are planned to coordinate with panel dimensions.

-SIPs can be used for virtually any house design, but with a non-panel friendly plan, the amount of waste, internal posts, headers and structural panel slice lumber will quickly add up diminishing the cost and performance advantage of a more optimized design.
+SIPs can be used for virtually any house design, but with a non-panel friendly plan, the amount of waste, internal posts, headers, and structural panel slice lumber will quickly add up diminishing the cost and performance advantage of more optimized design.

 Correspondingly, vertically placed SIPs have a maximum width of 96”, but can be used full height to achieve 8’, 9’, or even 10’ high walls.

 Because of its more brittle nature, cement board SIPs are more limited in dimension than OSB SIPs, with typical sizes of 3’ x 8’, 3 x 9’, and 3’ x 10’ and are therefore always placed vertically.

 For moderate-cost housing with 8’ ceilings, a 24’ long panel provides the best value, with the least waste, splices, and connections.

 For taller walls, a 9’ or 10’-tall x 8’-wide panel covers the most area with the fewest pieces.
 Large panels do have one drawback: a crane is needed to set them due to weight considerations.
 Small panels can be handset by a crew without a crane.

 For most applications, SIPs are pre-cut at the manufacturer’s plant-based on the home plans.
 These systems are typically automated and linked to in-house CAD departments that will create optimized panel layouts for homes.